 David J. Drachman.
-Mr. Drachman, 51, has served as President, Chief Executive Officer and a director since October 2002.
+Mr. Drachman, 52, has served as President, Chief Executive Officer and a director since October 2002.
 From 2000 to 2002, Mr. Drachman served as President of Impulse Dynamics N.V., a development stage medical device company focusing on implantable electrical solutions for the treatment of heart failure, diabetes and eating disorders.
 From 1997 to 1999, Mr. Drachman served in a variety of positions, including Vice President of Strategic Development at Biosense Webster, Inc., a Johnson & Johnson, Inc. subsidiary that designs and manufactures diagnostic and therapeutic cardiac catheters.
 In addition, Mr. Drachman has also served in a variety of positions at Ventritex, Inc. and Boston Scientific Corporation.
 Mr. Drachman received his B.A. from the University of Louisville and holds a North American Society of Pacing and Electrophysiology certification in Electrophysiology, Cardiac Pacing and Defibrillation.
 Mr. Drachman's position as the President and Chief Executive Officer of the Company gives him unique insights into the Company's business operations and corporate strategy, from which the Board uniquely benefits as result of his service as a director.
 Mr. Drachman also has experience with health care compliance issues central to the Company given that it operates in the surgical and medical device industry.

 Donald C. Harrison, M.D.
-Dr. Harrison, 76, has served as one of our directors since November 2000.
-Since 2003, Dr. Harrison has served as a managing director of Charter Life Sciences, L.P., a venture capital investment firm.
-He also serves as a director of several public and private companies, including Kendle International, a publicly-held clinical research company, UMD, Inc., a privately-held medical device company he founded, EnteroMedics, Inc., a publicly-held developer of medical devices for the treatment of obesity and gastrointestinal disorders and CoRepair, Inc., a privately-held heart failure company.
-From 1986 to 2003, Dr. Harrison served in various capacities at the University of Cincinnati Medical Center, including Chief Executive Officer, Senior Vice President and Provost for Health Affairs.
+Dr. Harrison, 77, has served as one of our directors since November 2000.
+Since 2004, Dr. Harrison has served as a Managing Partner of Charter Life Sciences, L.P., a venture capital investment firm.
+He also serves as a director of several public and private companies, including Kendle International, a publicly-held clinical research company, EnteroMedics, Inc., a publicly-held developer of medical devices for the treatment of obesity and gastrointestinal disorders, Sidis Technologies, Inc., a privately-held information technology services company, CoRepair, Inc., a privately-held heart failure company, Ischemia Care LLC, a privately-held company that performs genetic testing for stroke, and Minimally Invasive Devices LLC, a privately-held medical device company that develops products that facilitate minimally invasive surgery.
+From 1986 to 2003, Dr. Harrison was the Senior Vice President and Provost for Health Affairs at the University of Cincinnati.
+In this capacity, he served as the Chief Executive Officer of the Medical Center.
 Dr. Harrison has previously served as a director of various publicly-held companies, including EP Technology, Inc., Novoste Corporation, InControl, Inc. and SciMed, Inc. From 2000 to 2003, Dr. Harrison served as a director of Enable Medical Corporation, a developer and manufacturer of surgical instruments that AtriCure acquired on August 10, 2005.
 From 1968 to 1986, Dr. Harrison served as co-director of the Falk Cardiovascular Research Center in Stanford, California, Professor of Medicine and William G. Irwin Professor of Cardiology at Stanford University School of Medicine and Chief of Cardiology at Stanford University Hospital.
 Dr. Harrison received his B.S. from Birmingham Southern College and his M.D. from the University of Alabama College of Medicine.
-Dr. Harrison is a long-time member of and prominent figure in the medical and surgical device industry and has broad experiences in various healthcare-related fields, including time spent as a practicing cardiologist.
-As a former chief executive, Dr. Harrison also brings unique perspectives on business operations and financial matters.
+Dr. Harrison has been a practicing cardiologist for the past 50 years, and he is a long-time member of, and prominent figure in, the medical device industry and has broad experiences in various healthcare-re